A little “Off-Season” post, for educational and awareness purposes…

 - So they don’t fall off ledges or cliffs.
 This has happened to dogs in our hiking areas…all it takes is the distraction of a chipmunk, and the dogs could be over the edge.

 - So they don’t get injured running in the woods ( i.e. impaled on hidden sticks, posts, old barbed wire, caught in leg-hold traps etc).
+My “old brown dog’ once ran into a hidden section of old barbed wire fence, and received a nasty gouge on his chest…our woods are full of such old fences!

-- So they don’t chase wildlife ( we love wildlife, and are in their habitat…and dogs who chase deer in VT can legally be shot) Besides, if we permit them to chase squirrels. how can they be expected to ignore fishers, skunks or porcupines?
+- So they don’t chase wildlife ( we love wildlife, and are in their habitat…and dogs who chase deer in VT can legally be shot) Besides, if we permit them to chase squirrels, how can they be expected to ignore fishers, skunks or porcupines?
 And Bears..if a dog sees a bear, and runs back to its owner, the bear is likely to chase it back, right in to the face of the dog’s owner!

 - So they don’t get skunked, quilled, or tangle with fishers, bears, etc. The only dog I had that ever got quilled while hiking was off-leash, many years ago.
 In the past few years we have encountered a number of porcupines, but since our dogs were leashed, no vet visits were necessary!